Last year a reader found an old Bake-Off book at a tag sale and sent it to me knowing I'd use it. I do. And when I'm not cooking from it, I read it.

 I’ve put more notes at the bottom and typed the recipe as I made it, plus a (very slightly) adapted version of the original tube pan version.
 Since it's a unique cake, I took a few pictures along the way.

 Basically, you start by lining a greased pan with meringue.
-I went crazy with the cooking spray because I worried the meringue would stick, but getting it out of the pan was easy.
+I went nuts with the cooking spray because I worried the meringue would stick, but getting it out of the pan was easy.

 Next, you fill the meringue cradle with batter.